CSCfi/hpc-container-wrapper/README.md

 As the image is mounted on a directory which is not present on the host.
 Bind mounts are always applied after the image mount which means an image mount can not mask a directory on disk, without us dropping the whole preceeding path from the mount point list.
+There is a fix for this as a PR for apptainer (as of 1.2.2022) but we do not rely on this as the future is unclear if singularityCE or apptainer will become dominant.
+The workaround is to mount all directories on the same level as each component of the image mount path -> possibly very expensive -> not done automatically.
 - A bit untested, but running one container per core when you have 128 of them can lead to the compute node feeling a bit unwell.